jed1boy/any-file/README.md

 - No data collection
 - No cookies
 - No server uploads
-- Open source so you can verify
+- Open source

 Your files never leave your device.
-Period.

 ## License